-This Brisbane Kitchen Design captures the view of the valley, surrounding bush and natural light by carefully positioning glass windows to act as the canvass to create this indoor outdoor Kitchen Space.
+This Luxury Kitchen Design captures the view of the valley, surrounding bush and natural light by carefully positioning glass windows to act as the canvass to create this indoor outdoor Kitchen Space.
 This home is located in a rural hamlet that is still well connected to the city.

 The clients are natural homebodies that encourage their family and friends to visit regularly.
 However, day to day they are a small family of 3 or 4 so this Kitchen Design needed to provide the practicalities of breakfast, lunch and dinner while having the sophistication to be the entertainer’s kitchen on weekends.

 2014 International Design & Architecture Awards - Asia Pacific Region - Best Kitchen Design

 Bring the outdoors in through innovative kitchen design

 Carefully planned windows incorporated into the kitchen Design

 Closed - Conceal all food from view with these sliding kitchen Doors

 Open - easy access to all the small appliances